PritamMG/GPG-based-Points-to-Analysis/README.md

 ======================================================
 This repository provides an implementation of points-to analysis using the Generalized Points-to Graphs (GPG).
 A GPG is a graph with GPBs (Generalized Points-to Blocks) as nodes which in turn are sets of GPUs (Generalized Points-to Updates) that represent statements accessing pointers.

 The GPG-based points-to analysis is implemented in GCC 4.7.2.
 It is tested on Ubuntu 14.04.
 This implementation is provided as a dynamic plugin for gcc 4.7.2.
+Please contact Pritam Gharat (pritam01gharat@gmail.com) for any questions.

 We have provided an installation of gcc 4.7.2 and there is no need to build it from the source code.
 This has been done because building gcc-4.7.2 using contemporary version of gcc runs into many problems.
 Please [download the file gcc472.tgz](https://tinyurl.com/y3l3aeek) and copy it in the current directory.
 The complete set of steps needed to run the implementation are